Everything You Need to Know About Title Endorsement – And Whether You Need It

-What Is Title Endorsement?
+What Is A Title Endorsement?

-“Title endorsements expand the coverage of a standard owner’s title insurance policy, usually either by removing exceptions to the standard policy or by adding coverage specific to the property’s situation,” explains Elizabeth Whitman, attorney-at-law with Whitman Legal Solutions in Potomac, Maryland.
+“Title endorsements expand the coverage of a standard homeowner’s title insurance policy, usually either by removing exceptions to the standard policy or by adding coverage specific to the property’s situation,” explains Elizabeth Whitman, attorney-at-law with Whitman Legal Solutions in Potomac, Maryland.

 While the American Land Title Association (ALTA) regulates and sets guidelines for the different types of endorsements on a national level, each state also has its own Land Title Association, which might have additional requirements.

 What Types Of Title Policy Endorsements Are Most Common?

 Title endorsements can cover a wide variety of issues, many of which will be specific to your state or region.
 However, some of the more common endorsements for owners of residential properties include:

 This ensures the owner will have access to the property from a public street, explains Whitman.
 “The indirect access and entry endorsement is important when the property is not adjacent to a public street or depends on an easement over someone else’s property for access to the road.”

 These have to do with how certain structures are situated on your property.
 For example, if your garage was built too close to the property line, and the eaves overhang into the neighbor’s yard, the title company will endorse encroachment and provide coverage for losses in case a future neighbor demands you move the structure, says John O’Brien, senior business attorney at O’Brien, Watters & Davis in California.

 This endorsement generally provides coverage for owner losses from violations of restrictive covenants, Whitman says.
 For example, perhaps local zoning regulations allow you to build a second accessory unit on your property.
 However, when the property was subdivided, the subdivision plat included a restriction that states only one structure can be built on the lot.
 In that case, the owner wouldn’t be able to build that second unit unless a CCR endorsement is obtained.